JeromeRioux/ift1004-sms-demo/README.md

 # Wait a minute...

-The following parts about the virtual environment setup can be drastically simplified by using the built-in mechanism of your preferred IDE (e.g. Pycharm).
+Instead of doing it manually, note that the following parts about the virtual environment setup can be drastically simplified by using the built-in mechanism of your preferred IDE (e.g. Pycharm).

 # Create a virtual environment